sablier-labs/docs/docs/concepts/protocol/08-hooks.md

 ---

 In Sablier, hooks are arbitrary functions that get automatically executed by the protocol in response to specific events.
-Their purpose is to programmatically notify the recipient when the sender interacts with a stream, and vice versa.
+Their purpose is to programmatically notify the recipient when the sender interacts with a stream.

 Hooks can only be written in smart contracts, so typical EOAs cannot implement them.
 However, they are entirely optional.
 You can interact with the Sablier Protocol without implementing any hooks.